 Dead Stock Taking Up Prime Real Estate

-Dead stock is inventory that hasn't moved in 12 months or more.
+Dead stock is inventory that hasn't moved in 12 months or more, and we find it on nearly every client floor we inherit.
 In most ecommerce catalogs, 10% to 25% of SKUs fall into this category.
 Every square foot those SKUs occupy is a square foot that isn't available for fast-moving product.
 Every dollar of working capital tied up in dead stock is a dollar that isn't funding inventory that actually sells.

 Clearing dead stock is one of the fastest ways to unlock both space and cash, and it's usually the last thing a growing operation addresses because it's unpleasant.
 The mechanics are simple: liquidate, donate, or discount.
 The harder part is being honest about which SKUs are never coming back.